RumiaGIT/sts-outcome-classification/README.md

 /data:                              Datasets used during the project.
 /images:                            Images used during the project.
-README.md:                          You're reading it. example.png:                        Example image to show utilization of the model. sts_outcome_classification.ipynb:   The finalized code for usage of the model and labelling of data.
+README.md:                          You're reading it. example.png:                        Example image to show utilization of a model. sts_outcome_classification.ipynb:   All data understanding, preparation, and modelling for this project.
 ~~~